 The majority of our members are Latino.
 We also have kids from various races, such as Blacks, Asians, Caucasians, and Middle Eastern.
 Around 18% of our members are female, with almost all of our girls playing in the competitive component of our club.
 A special emphasis is placed on attracting LGBTQIA youth, along with kids with disabilities and those from foster care.

-Our Director of Coaching, Mark Cisneros, is a local teacher and high school soccer coach.
+Our Director of Coaching, Mark Cisneros, is a local English teacher, high school and college soccer head coach.
 As a result, he works closely with local police and probation officers to keep tabs on at-risk youth that are interested in sports.
 In an effort to help kids, he volunteers at the Salinas Juvenile Hall, reading to kids and motivating them to lead healthier lifestyles.

 Prior to the COVID-19 pandemic, the MCC had over 200 members, playing on eight different recreational and competitive teams, participating and training at David Cutino Park in Seaside, California.
 Despite the pandemic, the Condors continue to have a major impact on the local district and regional area.
-Currently, over 61, boys and girls are registered on the Organized Recreation Cohorts.
+Currently, over 80, boys and girls are participating on the competitive Spring 2021 soccer season.

 “Placement” is also not an issue, as we recognized that some members tend to be more advanced in skill than others.
 As a result, we have multiple levels of participation, including recreational soccer for four and five-year-old boys and girls, leading all the way up to recreational and competitive soccer for high school-aged members.
 We are proud to be able to serve such a broad spectrum of kids in our communities.
 As we stated before, the majority of our members come from predominantly Latino backgrounds, approximately 85% and a large portion of this percentage are low-income, with jobs centered in agriculture, hospitality, construction, landscaping, and the service industry.